TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 1/Mark 1.9.md

 ---

-And it came to pass in those days, that Jesus came from Nazareth of Galilee, and was baptized of John in the Jordan.
+It happened in those days, that Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.